hugoroussel/defiris/README.md

 # To do

-- [] Generalize the contract to multiple parties
+- [ ] Generalize the contract to multiple parties
-- [] Add security features : safeMath, non Reentrancy, timeLocks etc..
+- [ ] Add security features : safeMath, non Reentrancy, timeLocks etc..

-- []
+Concerning first to do : users should be able to send multiple assets and get their respective shares of the interest.

+Let's say we have one pool with 10% APY  USDT and one with 5% APY DAI

+Alice drops 800 USDT
+Bob drops 100 DAI
+Charles drops 100 DAI

+After three years :

+We have in the pool

+1040 aUSDT
+115 aDAI
+115 aDAI

+total interest :
+240 USDT
+15+15 = 30 DAI
+Since Alice contributed to 80% of the pool initially and the others to 10% each we should have

+0.8*270 = 216 going to Alice
+0.1*270 = 27 going to Bob
+0.1*270 = 27 going to Charles

+We just split the interest on each asset by the % of the pool you own i.e For Alice 0.8*24O+0.8*30
+For Bob 0.1*240+0.1*30
+etc.

+=> Let's try to implement this example in particular.
+We should not have counterparties anymore :)